-My research focuses on design processes and digital methods, as well as the impact of information technology and automation on culture, dwelling, and communication.
+My research focuses on design processes, digital methods, and the impact of information technology on architecture, and communication.

 Searching for an appropriate word to define my experiences and inclinations, only one Italian word comes to mind: Progetto.
 A term that in English we can just as easily translate as design, project or plan, and is full of positive aspirations for the future, rooted in history and the possibilities of the present.